guillierf/K8s-Services/README.md

 ## Narrative for this demo
 1. BUILD: build image locally on your laptop: docker build . -t <DOCKER_HUB_USER>/color  (then push the image to registry)

+2. DEPLOY: run app locally on your laptop: docker run

-2. DEPLOY: run app on K8s cluster: kubectl create -f
+3. DEPLOY: run app on K8s cluster: kubectl create -f